wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-static-web-application.md

   - Build the web application.
   - Deploy the web application and access it.

+For a video tutorial that walks you through these steps, see [Deploy a Static Web App on Choreo](https://www.youtube.com/watch?v=YPBSuLG5l5g).

 ## Prerequisites

 Before you try out this guide, complete the following: